We are The Business Excellence Institute. Our website address is BusinessExcellence.org and you can find our contact information there.

 Testimonials, photos, and videos which you have given us permission to publicise will be retained indefinitely until such time as the Institute opts to delete them or you opt to revoke your consent.
 Any other Personal Data provided on the basis of your consent that you don’t delete yourself will be held for as long as you are a member and for up to 1 year following the termination of your membership (to facilitate those who allow their membership to lapse re-joining with ease).

 You have the right to request a copy of the personal data about you that we have stored.
 You can edit your personal data by logging into the Member Platform and editing your membership profile.
 You can also delete most of your personal data in a similar manner.
-You have the right to request that all personal data we hold, with the exception of any data we are obliged to keep for administrative purposes by law, be deleted (this may invalidate any Institute qualifications you have been issued).
+You have the right to request that all personal data we hold on you, with the exception of any data we are obliged to keep for administrative purposes by law, be deleted (this may invalidate any Institute qualifications you have been issued).

 You have the right to withdraw you consent that we process any data you have provided.
 You also have the right to lodge a complaint with us and/or your local data protection authority.